 What is the morality of hyperreal representations of DPRK human rights violations as extraordinary and ongoing and internationally recognized as such?
 For Baudrillard, hyperreality is beyond right and wrong; it is a simulation judged entirely based how well it performs.
 Hyperreal representational strategies must be understood according to their own internal logic – how well does it convince the international community to ‘take action’ against human rights violations in the DPRK?
 A flattering way of stating this might be ‘how well does it present narratives of victimization in a manner conducive to protecting victims still in the DPRK?’
 But this is only half the story; hyperreal saturation is always accompanied by repressions.
 Here the critical analyst should ask, ‘how well does the COI ‘deter the real’, how well does it mystify other possible narratives to achieve its political objectives?’

 The Commission’s advocates could point to several potential benefits of the CAH designation for victims of the DPRK government.
 As participants and supporters of the COI often note, the report appears to have led the Kim government to engage with human rights institutions.
 It could also conceivably lead them to demonstrate progress over time in ameliorating violations.
 One could also make a strong argument that de-securitization and diplomacy are essentially non-starters in American and Japanese politics, so a coercive approach is the only effective avenue for progress.
-The stark and holistic findings of CAH and accompanying recommendations are necessary to compel the DPRK to improve conditions, especially considering it was already understood as (at least among) the world’s worse human rights abuser(s).
+The stark and holistic findings of CAH and accompanying recommendations are necessary to compel the DPRK to improve conditions, especially considering it was already understood as (at least among) the world’s worst human rights abuser(s).
 The COI provides a manner of promoting human rights while maintaining military and economic pressure on the country (or increasing it with ‘targeted sanctions’) to prevent any forestalling of DPRK economic or political failure or capitulation.
 De-securitization and diplomacy are not requirements, nor necessarily effective, for promoting human rights in the DPRK if it is led by wicked leaders.
 An additional prospect is the catharsis of imposing justice on DPRK leaders, which could plausibly contribute to deterrence of CAH in the future.

 There are, however, widely unacknowledged violences imposed by making the case for securitization through hyperreal representational practices.
 If there is a universal violence of hyperreal representation of Others, it is the repression of the identity of the referent that it purports to represent.
 Bourdieu points to “symbolic violence” where a system of symbolism and meaning is imposed upon groups that is made possible by the obfuscation of real power relations in a manner that “renders them legitimate in the eyes of the beholder” (Jenkins 2002: 104).
 The elevation of the experiences of a particular subset of North Korean society (i.e. defectors who gave testimony or constitute NGO reports) to represent the Whole may arguably have benefits for the most-abused subset of DPRK political prisoners if it raises the probability of release, improved conditions or rescue by military intervention.
 But casting the frame of ‘victimhood’ on the entire DPRK population, most of whom would not identify as such and have no voice in the constitution of their global identity, is not an honest representation of the Other’s subjectivity – it mystifies and justifies the power relations that gave rise to victimization.